logust79/pubmedBatch/readme.md

 * In order to speed up the query, and to reduce the Pubmed query frequency, the app saves each unique searches in its SQLite database for 14 days (which can be changed.
 See **Installation**).

 ## Installation
-* To install, run install_dependent.sh first. (only work on Linux-based systems).
+* To install, run `install_dependent.sh` first (only work on Linux-based systems)
+* If you run into `make` problem, you might need to install `make` first, by `sudo apt-get install build-essential`.
 * To change the life time of a query search, go to *config.yml* and change the value of `life` in seconds.
-* For multiple workers, please use `starman`: `starman --workers 10 -p 3000 -a bin/app.psgi`
+* For multiple workers, please use `starman`: `starman --workers 10 -p 3000 -a bin/app.psgi`.
 * Port default is 5000.
 You can change it in `bin/app.psgi`, `set port => 8080`.
 Not relevant if you use `starman`.
-* After running, you can open your browser and visit the page by `localhost:5000/batch_pubmed`
+* After running, you can open your browser and visit the page by `localhost:5000/batch_pubmed`.
 * Note that relevant data will be saved / fetched according to the username.
 The data are saved in `batch_pubmed_result/username`.
 * You can use the files in `testfiles` to play with it.